hiiamboris/red-wiki/Case-Sensitive-Map!-Keys.md

 * A default and inheritance rules would need to be decided upon.
 * Headers would need to be included with snippets of example code.
 * Code snippets probably wouldn't be able to be safely copied/pasted from one file to another.
+* Cannot switch between one way or the other within the same file.
+All `map!`s, etc. must be one way within a file.
-* Seems like overkill to get the best of both worlds, when the best is probably not what it will provide.
+* Seems like overkill to get the best of both worlds, when that is probably not what it will provide.
+Rather than best of both in one language, this effectively splits both worlds into 2 languages.

 #### 10